-Anyone with multiple dental complication or concerns, such as teeth that are cracked, broken, decayed or missing, is a candidate for full-mouth reconstruction.
+Anyone with multiple dental complications or concerns—such as teeth that are cracked, broken, decayed, or missing—is a candidate for full-mouth reconstruction.
 Full-mouth reconstruction also addresses problems with the gums, bite, temporomandibular joint (TMJ) or jaw muscles.

 Will a full-mouth reconstruction be painful?

 Our dentists make every effort to ensure that your treatment is comfortable.
-We offer sedation dentistry to help minimize pain the discomfort and provide post-op instructions to help you manage discomfort while you recover.
-During your initial consultation we will review your sedation options so that you can choose the comfort option that is best for you.
+We offer sedation dentistry to help minimize pain and discomfort during the procedure and provide post-op instructions to help you manage discomfort while you recover.
+During your initial consultation we will review your sedation options so that you can choose the comfort option that is greatest for you.

 How much will full-mouth reconstruction cost?